Download a pdf of my CV here.

 Publications — Chapters in Books

-“Viral Engagement” in D. Allen and J. Light, eds., Youth, New Media, and Political Participation (under consideration at MIT Press 2013).
+“Viral Engagement” in D. Allen and J. Light, eds., Youth, New Media, and Political Participation (with Jennifer Shkabatur, MIT Press forthcoming).

 “Calling Publics into Existence: The Political Arts of Public Management” in Mark H. Moore and John D. Donahue eds, Ports in a Storm: Public Management in a Turbulent World (Washington, D.C.: Brookings Institution Press, 2012) (with Mark H. Moore).